-In certain circumstances, land within the Liverpool local government area may be identified for acquisition by Council and other agencies, like the Roads and Maritime Services (RMS) or the Department of Education.
-This is in accordance with Clause 5.1 of Liverpool Local Environmental Plan 2008.
+In certain circumstances, land within the Liverpool local government area may be identified for acquisition by Council and NSW Government departments such as Transport for NSW (TfNSW) and the NSW Department of Education.
+This is in accordance with Clause 5.1 of the Liverpool Local Environmental Plan 2008.

 Land may be acquired for a number of reasons.
 This includes:

 - To allow for road widening or road realignment;